davidgeorgewilliams/Workflow/README.md

 use [Azul Zulu 21](https://www.azul.com/downloads/?version=java-21-lts&package=jdk#zulu), provided by [Azul Systems Inc.](https://www.azul.com/)

-## API Overview

-The `Workflows` library exposes a high-level API for constructing and executing workflows composed of dependent tasks, enabling efficient parallel processing.
-The API is centered around four main
-constructs: `Workflow`, `WorkerPool`, `Worker`, and `ThreadPool`.

 ## Self-Contained Example

 The following example demonstrates how to use Workflows to process a set of tasks in parallel, leveraging the power of multi-threading to enhance performance.